netsage-project/netsage-pipeline/website/docs/devel/docker.md

 ### Importer

 The importer config is defined in compose/netsage_shared.xml.
-If you use different values then the defaults you may want to change them/ **NOTE: Changes will require you to rebuild the container**
+If you use different values then the defaults you may want to change them. **NOTE: Changes will require you to rebuild the container**

 ### Logstash